 - Get 500 bonus Rapid Rewards points after earning your first 1,500 points and leaving reviews

-- Receive final 300 bonus points by earning another 1,000 points and leaving reviews
+- Receive 300 bonus points with each subsequent 1,000 points accrued from dining and leaving reviews

 If you happen to fly Spirit Airlines, their Free Spirit Dining program can help you earn more miles.
 You will earn up to 5x miles per $1 on dining purchases.
 And, you can get 1,000 bonus miles with one $30+ visit in the first 30 days.